Guide to investment property loans

 Special mortgage rules for investment properties

 One of the advantages of buying an investment property is that you can typically add your anticipated rental income to your existing income when you apply.
-That will help you prove you can comfortably afford your new mortgage payments.Connect with a lender about investment property loan options
+That will help you prove you can comfortably afford your new monthly mortgage payments.Connect with a lender about investment property loan options

-However, don’t assume your lender will count all that extra income, nor that it will take your word for how much it will be.
+However, don’t assume your mortgage lender will count all that extra income, nor that it will take your word for how much it will be.

 Lenders typically allow 75% of the future rental income to count toward your qualifying income.
 And they require either a current lease agreement or a rental schedule, which will use the appraiser’s view of your likely rental income based on local comparisons with similar rental properties.